-While we attempted to define the drivers, the logistics and supply chain management is delineated.
+While we attempted to define the drivers, logistics and supply chain management is delineated.
 The use of logistical drivers is used to increase supply chain profits.
 Logistical drivers are of great importance.
-On the other hand, cross-functional drivers are getting more and more importance in raising supply chain surplus.
+On the other hand, cross-functional drivers are getting more and more important in raising supply chain surplus.
 But the drivers do not act themselves.
 They interact with each other to determine supply chain performance.

 Location as a driver:

 A location decision that accentuates responsiveness would be one where a company establishes many locations that are proximate to its customer base.
 An expeditious-aliment chain like McDonald’s uses location to be very responsive to their customers by opening up lots of stores in high volume markets.
 Efficiency can be achieved by operating from only a few locations and centralizing activities in prevalence locations.
 An example of this is the way Dell accommodates astronomically immense geographical markets from only a few central locations that perform a wide range of activities.
 It is required to simulate this decision in SCM by the way you locate your facilities, and the storage capacities and operating expenses you define for those facilities.

 The Efficient Supply Chain :